Zen-Zo/hide-pause-menu/README.md

 # Hide Pause Menu
 <img src="logo.png" width="75" alt="HideMenu logo" />

-Adds a configurable hide button to the pause menu, perfect to get a better look at your deaths or capturing clean screenshots.
+Adds a configurable hide button to the pause menu to hide it, perfect to get a better look at your deaths or capturing clean screenshots.

 ## Features
 - Toggle visibility of all pause menu elements